grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics.md

 ## Custom metrics

-You can also create your own metrics, that are reported at the end of a load test, just like HTTP timings:
+You can also create custom metrics.
+They will be reported at the end of a load test, just like HTTP timings:

 <CodeGroup lineNumbers={[true]}>